SepehrNekooian/Weather-api/README.md

 ## 👨‍💻 Developed By: Sepehr Nekooian

-## 📅 Created On: October 23, 2025
+## 📅 Created On: October 31, 2025

-## 💻Technologies Used: React, Tailwindcss, JavaScript, Css, Html
+## 💻Technologies Used: JavaScript, Css, Html

 ## 📬 How to Reach Me: